wallarm/terraform-provider-wallarm/docs/resources/integration_webhook.md

 # wallarm_integration_webhook

 Provides the resource to manage [integrations via generic webhooks][1].
 Webhooks can be used as system log sources.
-The number of log sources depends on the system complexity: the more components in the system, the greater number of log sources and logs.

 The types of events available to be sent via WebHooks:
 - Detected hits
 - System related: newly added users, deleted or disabled integration
 - Detected vulnerabilities
-- Scope changes: updates in hosts, services, and domains
+- Changes in exposed assets: updates in hosts, services, and domains

 ## Example Usage